 A comparison between optical (left) and X-ray (right) images of Sirius A and B, which are an A-type star and a white dwarf.
-The optical image is dominated by the main sequence star, the X-ray image by the white dwarf.
+The optical image is dominated by The University of S the main sequence star, the X-ray image by the white dwarf.
+White dwarfs are extremely hot but extremely faint, meaning they must be small.
+They have radii between 0.8% and 2% of the size of the Sun, comparable to the size of the Earth.